 Caveat emptor is a Latin term that means "let the buyer beware."
 Similar to the phrase "sold as is," this term means that the buyer assumes the risk that a product may fail to meet expectations or have defects.
 In other words, the principle of caveat emptor serves as a warning that buyers have no recourse with the seller if the product does not meet their expectations.

-Therefore, the assumption is that buyers will inspect and otherwise ensure that they are confident with the integrity of the product (or land, to which it often refers) before completing a transaction.
+The term is actually part of a longer statement: Caveat emptor, quia ignorare non debuit quod jus alienum emit ("Let a purchaser beware, for he ought not to be ignorant of the nature of the property which he is buying from another party.")
+The assumption is that buyers will inspect and otherwise ensure that they are confident with the integrity of the product (or land, to which it often refers) before completing a transaction.
 This does not, however, give sellers the green light to actively engage in fraudulent transactions.

 Under the principle of caveat emptor, for example, a consumer who purchases a coffee mug and later discovers that it has a leak is stuck with the defective product.
 Had they inspected the mug prior to the sale, they may have changed their mind.

 A more common example is a used car transaction between two private parties (as opposed to a dealership, in which the sale is subject to an implied warranty).
 The buyer must take on the responsibility of thoroughly researching and inspecting the car—perhaps taking it to a mechanic for a closer look—before finalizing the sale.
 If something comes up after the sale, maybe a transmission failure, it is not the seller's responsibility.
 Garage sales offer another example of caveat emptor, in which all sales are final and nothing is guaranteed.